What’s the Processing Time for P Visas in 2025?

 While it’s harder to get approved, knowing how to frame your request can help.
 However, expedited requests are often rejected due to a lack of evidence or urgency.

-Monitoring such expedite policies and processing times USCIS news in an official channels is important for timely decisions to be made.
+Monitoring such expedite policies and processing times via USCIS news channels is important for making timely and informed decisions.

 8. Frequently Experienced Delays and Avoid Them

 There are processing delays for the P visas brought on by multiple preventable errors and situations.
-A few most popular among those include:
+The most popular among those include:

 • Incomplete I-129 Petitions: Inadvertently lacking a signature, compulsory supplementations, or documents required